openvinotoolkit/docker_ci/dockerfiles/ubuntu20/build_custom/README.md

     Clone OpenVINO™ git repository with submodules and install build dependencies.
 2. **build_openvino**
     Build OpenVINO™ (CPU, iGPU, VPU support) with the parameters specified in openvino_cmake.txt.
-    It doesn't include OpenCV and Open Model Zoo.
+    It does not include OpenCV and Open Model Zoo.
 3. **copy_openvino**
     Copy OpenVINO™ build to clear Ubuntu:18.04 image.
 4. **openvino**